tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 Launching is inherently a _communicating_ activity--effectively you're communicating your solution to the market--however, it does require _thinking_ about your marketing strategy and some _doing_ to prepare materials, etc.

+**Speed**

+Don't forget about speed!

+Speed will help you compensate for any imperfection in the steps above, so don't get wrapped up in the details.

+Speed is possibly the only path to winning in today's AI-powered/ accelerated world.

 ---

 I'm sure this will keep evolving.
 The frameworks that stick around are the ones that prove useful when you're actually in the weeds — making real tradeoffs under pressure.
 I'll update this as my thinking develops.